 Sand Dune Arch

-Sand Dune Arch is an easy .3-mile round trip hike from the parking lot.
+Sand Dune Arch is an easy short hike from the parking lot.
 It is still enough to get your blood pumping as it is a slight uphill climb in the soft deep sand.
 If you want to take a longer hike you can also hike to Broken Arch then to Tapestry Arch located just behind the Amphitheater in the Devils Garden Campground.

-The Windows area of Arches includes Turret Arch, North Window, South Window and Double Arch.
+The Windows area of Arches includes Turret Arch, North Window, South Window, and Double Arch.
 Most people recognize this section by the famous photograph of Turret Arch seen through the North Window.
 This is a nice 1-mile hike with incredible views!
 My personal favorite is Double Arch.
 Each time I see this arch I start humming the tune from the opening of Indiana Jones and the Last Crusade.
-This opening scene started here however the cave and railroad does not exist.
+The opening scene started here however the cave and railroad do not exist.

 You can easily see Balanced Rock from the road and many people simply drive past it taking photos from the window of their moving cars, seriously you can see people doing this from the trail!
 It’s a pity because this short .3-mile paved loop gets you up close and personal to this rock.
 It feels like you are flirting with danger standing below while this rock is perched on top and looks like it could fall at any moment.

 The Fiery Furnace is an incredible labyrinth of narrow sandstone canyons.
-There is no trail here so it is strongly recommended to take the Ranger led tour.
-You can obtain a day use permit to enter the Fiery Furnace on your own but it is easy to get lost and you could easily miss the highlights of this incredible area of Arches!
+There is no trail here so it is strongly recommended to take the Ranger-led tour.
+You can obtain a day use permit to enter the Fiery Furnace on your own but it is easy to get lost and you could easily miss the highlights of this incredible area of Arches NP!
 I loved the Ranger Led hike and would recommend it to anyone!
-It gives you the thrill of exploring an area without trails but choose your steps carefully as this area requires agility and scrambling.
+It gives you the thrill of exploring an area without trails but make sure you choose your steps carefully as this area requires agility and scrambling.
 This is not an exaggeration, it is a trail for the thrill seekers needing more than a hike!
 My personal highlight was laying down and looking up at Hidden Arch.

 Traveling to Utah?
 Check out all of the Utah National Parks to help plan your trip.
 From Arches, it is a quick and easy trip to check out Mesa Verde.
 If you are heading that way check out these Mesa Verde Travel Tips.